jrupp1/DDS6306_cs1_Breweries/README.md

 dfBreweryByStateWithStatePop: Joining brewery by state dataframe with state population data from the 2015 census data in the usmap package

-notNaCols: Enumerating the number of rows which aren't' NANs in each column of the dataframe
+notNaCols: Enumerating the number of rows which aren't NANs in each column of the dataframe

 isNaCols: enumerating the number of rows which are NANs in each column of the dataframe